josephkwok001/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in EstateSearch.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Deleting a property : `deletep`

+Deletes the specified property from EstateSearch.

+Format: `deletep INDEX`

+* Deletes the property at the specified `INDEX`.
+* The index refers to the index number shown in the property list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `deletep 2` deletes the 2nd property in EstateSearch.

 ### Clearing all entries : `clear`

 Clears all entries from EstateSearch.